Los Angeles Psychiatrist Psychotherapist

 Intensive Short Term Dynamic Psychotherapy

-Intensive short term dynamic psychotherapy (ISTDP) is an approach to psychotherapy that is based on the belief that most emotional suffering results from difficulty facing the complex painful feelings that result from broken attachments.
-These painful feelings may be triggered by a recent experience so that it seems that what just happened in our lives is the cause of our pain.
-However, upon careful examination in therapy, it usually becomes clear that the recent event is so painful because of the unresolved and often unknown feelings resulting from earlier painful experiences.
-When these underlying feelings can be understood and directly experienced in therapy, powerful change can occur.
-In turn, this change leads to significant relief from symptoms like anxiety and depression, improvement in intimate relationships, and an end to self defeating behaviors.
-This work can help build the capacity to bring our healthiest and most vital self to all of our endeavors in life.
-ISTDP attempts to achieve this by creating an alliance between therapist and patient that encourages and supports a deep, honest look at core emotions that are being kept from full awareness.
+Intensive short term dynamic psychotherapy (ISTDP) is an approach to psychotherapy that derives from more traditional psychoanalytic (psychodynamic) psychotherapy.
+It is based on the belief that most emotional suffering results from our difficulty facing complex painful feelings inside of us.
+These painful feelings may be triggered by a recent experience and it may appear to us that what just happened in our lives is the cause of our pain.
+However, upon closer examination in therapy it usually becomes clear that the recent event is so painful because there are unresolved and often unacknowledged feelings resulting from earlier painful experiences (traumas).
+When these underlying feelings can be understood and directly experienced in therapy, there can be very positive changes in how we feel and how we function in our lives.

 Painful feelings result in anxiety when they come close to our conscious awareness.
-Even if we believe that we are anxious because of a specific circumstance in our lives, the true source of anxiety will be painful feelings that are generating internal conflict.
-In order to cope with anxiety, we use defense mechanisms to ward off the anxiety and the underlying painful feelings.
+So even if we believe that we are anxious because of a specific current circumstance in our lives, the true source of anxiety will be painful feelings that are generating conflict internally.
+We use defense mechanisms to ward off the anxiety and the underlying painful feelings.
 While some defense mechanisms can work well for us and even allow us to be successful (e.g. managing anxiety and emotional pain by being very hardworking, organized, and ambitious), there is usually a cost to us emotionally as a result of relying upon these defenses.
-When someone seeks therapy, it is generally because habitual defense mechanisms are no longer effective in dealing with a current crisis or else we have become aware that our defenses are exacting a cost that is no longer acceptable (e.g. a lack of intimacy due to defenses that cause us to maintain an emotional distance from others).
+When someone seeks therapy, it is usually because habitual defense mechanisms are not effective in dealing with a current crisis or else we have become aware that our defenses are exacting a cost that is no longer acceptable (e.g. a lack of intimacy due to defenses that cause us to maintain an emotional distance from others).

-For psychotherapists interested in studying ISTDP please go to the Supervision and Training page.
+For Psychotherapists interested in studying ISTDP, please go to the Supervision page.

 Los Angeles Psychiatrist